bodiman/sequential_loading/README.md

 ## Metadata

 Metadata is information that is tracked about queries executed through a particular data processor.
-It is stored in a typed pandas dataframe, whose schema is refered to as a `MetaSchema`.
+It is stored in a typed pandas dataframe, whose schema is referred to as a `MetaSchema`.
 The metaschema is defined uniquely for each processor.
 The metadata is tracked and updated for each query executed through a processor.

 Metadata is tracked for each unique set of parameters.
 One example of metadata might be the time domain over which a data collector has been queried.
 In the case of a missing date in the data, this would allow one to determine weather the data is missing from the API, or if it has not been collected.